How to look for records of... Ordnance Survey

 We do not have a comprehensive collection but we hold many Ordnance Survey maps among our other records.
-See section on Ordnance Survey maps at The National Archives.
+See the section on Ordnance Survey maps at The National Archives.

 Although the first Ordnance Survey map was published in 1801, it was many years before it has produced detailed maps of the whole country.
 For many places, the oldest large-scale Ordnance Survey map dates from 1860s, 1870s or 1880s.
 Many different editions of Ordnance Survey maps have been produced since then.

 Finding relevant maps or textual records often involves identifying a sheet number or a National Grid Reference.
-See section on How to identify sheet numbers or National Grid references.
+See the section on How to identify sheet numbers or National Grid references.